Library assessment: USA, UK, Australia and Israel

-Although library assessment has become almost ubiquitous in United States, Australia, UK and some European countries such as Italy and Denmark since 2000, it is still relatively uncommon elsewhere.
+Although library assessment has become almost ubiquitous in the United States, Australia, UK and some European countries such as Italy and Denmark since 2000, it is still relatively uncommon elsewhere.
 Below are a selection of library assessment sites that show the multitude of activities undertaken by assessment teams: University of Washington, USA; University of Virginia, USA; University of York, England, Council of Australian University Libraries (CAUL).

 One notable exception is Israel whose University of Haifa Younes and Soraya Nazarian Library began a systematic process of library assessment in 2007, and has been conducting a Hebrew version of the University of Washington's 'In-Library Use' survey since 2008, and LibQUAL+ Lite (also in Hebrew) since 2009 in three-yearly cycles.